coruscateor/act_rs/README.md

 In the above example an actor sends a String message to the main thread which prints it out.

-Note that the actor continues or stops running depending on whether you return true or false from the run method.
+Note that the actor continues or stops running depending on whether you return true or false from its run method.
 This is the run phase of the actor.
 There are also pre-run and post-run phases represented by pre_run and post_run methods which can also be manually implemented.

 This is also the case with async actors as well, but each method you implement has an additional "_async" on the end of its name.